 There are many reasons why users should take full advantage of using the SD Memory Card Formatter instead of their operating system’s built-in formatting tool.
 The SD Memory Card Formatter was designed to be the best tool for the job, for virtually every type of user.
 So, whether you’re a photographer on the road seeking data integrity and top performance for your memory card, or an OEM looking for flash formatted to the highest industry standards, the SD Memory Card Formatter offers the highest level of quality and reliability for all formatting and reformatting needs.

-Thom Denholm is the technical product manager at Tuxera and Datalight.
+Thom Denholm is the Technical Product Manager at Tuxera, with over 20 years of embedded software experience in file systems and flash media management.
 He can be reached at email@example.com.

 © SD Association.
 All rights reserved.
 SD, microSD, SDHC, microSDHC, SDXC, microSDXC, SDUC, microSDUC Logos are trademarks licensed by SD-3C LLC.